Trump launches place to post ahead of Facebook board ruling on his ban

 May 4 (Reuters) - Former President Donald Trump on Tuesday launched a space on his website where he can post messages that can be shared by others to Twitter and Facebook, sites where he remains banned.

-The launch comes a day before a decision from Facebook Inc's FB.O oversight board on whether to uphold Trump's indefinite suspension from the platform.
-Trump was barred due to concerns of further violent unrest following the deadly Jan.
+The move comes a day before a decision from Facebook Inc's FB.O oversight board on whether to uphold Trump's indefinite suspension from the platform.
+Trump was barred from a slew of social media platforms following the deadly Jan.
 6 storming of the U.S. Capitol by his supporters.

-Trump, who left office on Jan.
-20, has falsely claimed he lost last year's election to Democrat Joe Biden because of widespread voter fraud.
+Trump's senior adviser, Jason Miller, said in a tweet that this collection of posts was not the social media platform that Trump has plans to launch.
+"We'll have additional information coming on that front in the very near future," he tweeted.

-The site, which was first reported by Fox News, is dubbed "From the Desk of Donald J. Trump" and contains short posts from Trump that can be liked.
+The site, which was first reported by Fox News, is dubbed "From the Desk of Donald J. Trump" and contains posts from Trump that can be shared and liked.
+A source familiar with the matter said it was built by Campaign Nucleus, the digital services company created by Trump's former campaign manager Brad Parscale.

-Trump's senior adviser, Jason Miller, told Fox News in March that the former president, who was banned from a slew of sites after the riot, had plans to launch his own social media site.
-It is not clear if this is the same platform.
+Posts on the site repeated Trump's false claim that he lost the 2020 election because of widespread voter fraud and denigrated fellow Republicans who have been critical of him like Senator Mitt Romney and Representative Liz Cheney.

+Twitter Inc TWTR. and Facebook have both removed content posted from other accounts that they said tried to circumvent their bans on Trump.
+The companies did not immediately respond to requests for comment on how they would treat posts shared from the new space.

 (Reporting by Elizabeth Culliford; Additional reporting by Steve Holland in Washington; Editing by Peter Cooney)